Home ยป Chicken ยป Korean Style Popcorn Chicken

 3. Pour some cooking oil into a deep saucepan/wok and heat until it reaches 175 C/ 347 F (or boiling).

 Deep fry the battered chicken pieces in batches until golden and cooked through (2 to 3 mins).
-Take them out and set aside onto kitchen paper to absorb any excess oil.
+Take them out and set aside onto paper towel to absorb any excess oil.
 Repeat this with the remaining chicken.
 (Don’t put too much chicken in one go as it can lower the oil temperature too much.)
 To make the chicken extra crunchy, double fry them one more time.
 Set aside.

 Korean style popcorn chicken deep frying